sflorezs1/st0263-distributed-key-value-database/README.md

 # Distributed Key Value Database in Python

-A simple tpy implementation of a distributed key value database in python for the Special Topics on Telematics course for Systems Engineering at Universidad EAFIT Colombia.
+A simple toy implementation of a distributed key value database in python for the Special Topics on Telematics course for Systems Engineering at Universidad EAFIT Colombia.

 ## Authors
 - Simón Flórez Silva (sflorezs1@eafit.edu.co)